-Swiss expats can register online - SWI swissinfo.ch
+Online desk opened for Swiss abroad

 The Organisation of the Swiss Abroad (OSA) has welcomed the move as a boost for the expat community around the world.

-“The online desk has been a longstanding demand of our organisation,” says OSA co-director Ariane Rustichelli.
-“To some extent it might make up for the closure of Swiss consulates.”
+“The online desk has been a longstanding demand of our organisation,” says OSA director Ariane Rustichelli.
+“It might partly offset the growing number of Swiss consulate closures and the resulting service shortcomings.”

-It also facilitates the distribution of the Swiss Revue magazine, she added.
+It also facilitates the distribution of the Swiss Revue magazine.

+“The fact that subscribers can update their data themselves with the correct information makes it possible to send both digital and paper versions of the Swiss Revue,” Rustichelli says.

 The online service for Swiss expats is part of Switzerland’s first e-government strategy, adopted in 2007.